manish-garodia/manish-garodia/common/lib-cellar/procedures/oracle-em/oracle-em.md

 	 - Disable `password verify function`

-		> **Note**: To find out what users are using `PASSWORD_VERIFY_FUNCTION`, you need to know which profiles are using the function and then see which users are assigned to that profile.
+		> **Note**: To find out what users are using `PASSWORD_VERIFY_FUNCTION`, you must know which profiles are using the function and then see which users are assigned to that profile.

 		```
 		SQL> <copy>alter profile default limit password_verify_function null;</copy>